AlteriusOmega/edhrec_json_to_txt/README.md

 # edhrec_json_to_txt
-This is a Python program to take JSON card lists output from EDHRec.com for a given commander and convert the card lists to txt files that can be used with services like Moxfield, MPCFill and more.
-There is an executable you can easily run in the dist folder so you don't even need to install Python
+This is a Python program to get all of the cardlists for a given commander from EDHRec and save them as txt files that can be uploaded to sites like Moxfield and MPC fill.
 ## How to use
-1. First you will need a JSON (JavaScript Object Notation) card list file for your commander from EDHRec.
-You get this by going to this URL: https://json.edhrec.com/pages/commanders/YOUR-COMMANDER-NAME.json
-* **Replace "YOUR-COMMANDER-NAME" with your commander name using dashes instead of spaces.** For example, Zaxara The Exemplary would be https://json.edhrec.com/pages/commanders/zaxara-the-exemplary.json
+1. Download the code.
+If you don't know anything about Git or Github, just click the green <> Code button and download the zip then extract it.
+If you know Git then feel free to clone or even fork the repo
+2. Run the program.
+If you don't know Python, just go into dist and run the executable.
+If you do know Python then run the python file
+3. Type in your commander name.
+Make sure the spelling and spaces are correct.
+Symbols and capitalization don't matter.
-3. Now just run the edhrec_json_to_txt program.
-It will prompt you to select the JSON file then select the folder you want to save the card lists to
+4. Select the folder you want to save the cardlists in

 That's it!
-Now you will have separate card lists txt files for each of the lists, as well as one big list of all cards called Flat Cardlist

-# "I don't want to deal with Python!"
-If you don't want to deal with installing Python, just click the green <> Code button --> Download ZIP, then unzip the .zip file, go into dist, and just run edhrec_json_to_txt.exe
+It will automatically save every different cardlist from EDHRec for your commander including a huge flattened cardlist containing every card called Flat Cardlist.
+It even creates and Info file with information about the lists which currently shows the card counts for each list.

+Now you can take these lists and upload them to Moxfield, MPC Fill and other websites to build your deck or order proxies!